P1kM1n/WebhookSite/README.md

-THIS PROJECT IS IN ACTIVE DEVELOPMENT (until I forget it exists).
-More features will be added as I use the project more :)

-Very easy to use and simple webhook to host on your web server.
-Only requirement is you have php installed (which you automatically should).
-This is a basic PHP-based webhook logger with a minimal web interface.
+This project is a simple PHP-based webhook & logger with an easy to use web interface.
 It logs incoming webhook data along with timestamps and IP addresses for easy tracking.

 # How to Install
+1. clone or download the repository into a spare folder
-1. Copy all files except for .idea into your main server directory
+2. Copy all files except for .idea into your main server directory
-2. thats pretty much it lol.
+3. your website and hook will now be up and running!

 # Features
 This section will be updated in the future.